Tyler-CY/JSC370-labs/README.md

     ## 1       1013.733  811126
     ## 2       1014.365  430794
     ## 3       1014.380 1135423

+The table above shows the summary statistics of the weather stations in the US, grouped by whether the temperature of the states they stations are in have a high, mid or low average.
+The summary contains the number of states and stations for each group, as well as the number of NAs, and mean temperature, wind speed and atm. pressure for the states.

 Knit the document, commit your changes, and push them to GitHub.